JetBrains/kotlin-web-site/pages/user-groups/support.md

 ## How to run a KUG?

-* One group per city is recommended, as it is more comfortable for the local community..
+* In order to promote group cohesion and prevent miscommunication, we recommend keeping to a limit of one KUG per city.
 Check out [the list of KUGs](/user-groups/user-group-list.html) to see if there is already a KUG in your area.
 * Use the official KUG logo and branding.
 Check out [the branding guidelines](/user-groups/branding.html).
 * Keep your user group active.
 Run meetups regularly, at least once every 3 months.
 * Announce your KUG meetups at least 2 weeks in advance.
 The announcement should contain a list of talks